astutespruce/sarp-connectivity/analysis/prep/boundaries/README.md

 ### SARP States boundary

-All states in the SARP region (defined by `/analysis/prep/prep_boundaries.py::SARP_STATES`) were extracted from the CENSUS tiger states dataset, and dissolved.
+All states in the SARP region (defined by `/analysis/prep/prep_boundaries.py::SARP_STATES`) were extracted from the CENSUS tiger states dataset and dissolved.

 SARP inverse boundary (for masking):
 Create a GeoJSON polygon for world bounds using GeoJSON.io.
 In ArcGIS, erase from this